Association

 - Translations, bibliographies, reference works, edited volumes, and smaller works such as pamphlets are not eligible.

-Nominating Instructions
+Nominating instructions

-It is the responsibility of the author (if self-nominating), the book publisher, or the third-party nominator to send the books to the jury.
-Please note that books sent to members of the jury will not normally be returned once the competition is over.
+- Please note that books sent to members of the jury will not normally be returned once the competition is over.
 However, special arrangements to return a book may be made between a jury member and nominator after the competition ends.

-Winner of the 2022 Prize
+Winner of the 2024 Prize

 List of Past Book Prize Winners